-The standard height for benchtops that is considered ergonomic is 900mm.
+The standard kitchen bench height in Australia is considered ergonomic is 900mm.
 This is suitable for many, but not for some.
 You can always discuss with your designer if you would like your benchtop to be lower or higher, depending on your personal needs and, in doing so, you will do your back and limbs a favour.

-When you talk to our professional kitchen designers at Craftbuilt Kitchens be sure to discuss your meal prep needs to get the bench top style, space and height just right for you.
-Call our showroom today at (07) 3341 9166.
+When you talk to our professional kitchen designer Brisbane at Craftbuilt Kitchens be sure to discuss your meal prep needs to get the bench top style, space and height just right for you.
+Book an appointment or Call our showroom today at (07) 3341 9166.

 Having a new kitchen designed is, without a doubt, one of the most exciting rooms to have redone.
 As the space that many hours are spent in, getting rid of a tired outdated kitchen that is no longer functioning at its best is a wonderful prospect.